 The sixties and seventies have very much a similar sentiment as the previous decades.
 In a 1967 newspaper, a columnist jokes that the holes in the doughnuts were for young witches to place on their broomsticks while I read a 1960 article about kids holding UNICEF Halloween Doughnut parties to raise money for the United Nations Children’s Fund.
 While in the seventies you still see many menus featuring the doughnuts as “young hobgoblins along with adults love doughnuts”.
 Another article claimed that a homemade doughnut is a “treat for all your Halloween guests”.

-Its not like we are completely deprived of the Halloween donuts.
+It’s not like we are completely deprived of Halloween donuts.
 Both Dunkin Donuts and Krispy Kreme put out specially decorated Halloween donuts.
-Also most doughnut shops as well as grocery stores start carrying fall centric doughnut flavors such as pumpkin spice or, like I mentioned at the start, apple cider.
+Also, most doughnut shops, as well as grocery stores, start carrying fall-centric doughnut flavors such as pumpkin spice or, like I mentioned at the start, apple cider.
 So why did doughnuts stop being such a big trend for Halloween?
-Again I have no real sources to point to but I think we can make some educated guesses.
+I have no real sources to point to but I think we can make some educated guesses.
 First taste changes.
-We are much more likely to buy or make cupcakes, cakes, cookies or brownies as a sweet treat for a Halloween party.
+We are much more likely to buy or make cupcakes, cakes, cookies, or brownies as a sweet treat for a Halloween party.
 Most of our grocery stores have perfectly placed displays full of appropriately decorated treats to tempt us while we shop.
-Second as a society we have moved away from taking or receiving homemade items from people that we do not know as the coveted “Trick or Treat”.
-Whether through urban myths or real life events we are much more cautious of these handouts.
-Bags of fun size candy bars reign supreme now.
+Second, as a society, we have moved away from taking or receiving homemade items from people that we do not know as the coveted “Trick or Treat”.
+Whether through urban myths or real-life events, we are much more cautious of these handouts.
+Bags of fun-size candy bars reign supreme now.

 So next time you are planning a retro theme Halloween party give the doughnut a chance.
-Also do you remember doughnuts fondly as a child or remember making doughnuts for Halloween?
-Anybody wish that doughnuts and Halloween would become a big thing again?
+Also, do you remember doughnuts fondly as a child or remember making doughnuts for Halloween?
+Does anybody wish that doughnuts and Halloween would become a big thing again?
 Let me know in the comments.

 Anderson, Carol.
 “Treats for Halloween Tricksters”.
 The Free Lance Star.
 October 23, 1974.